Derrick Michael Xzavierro: Long Beach State

 On May 3, 2024, Xzavierro transferred to Long Beach State.
 On his first season for the Beach, Xzavierro played at every match and averaged 5.2 points, 6.8 rebounds, and 0.6 assists.
 On January 31, 2025, against UC Irvine, Xzavierro made 14 rebounds and 12 points.
 Unfortunately they lost on overtime with the score 80 to 75.

+Professional career

+Saga Ballooners

+On June 12, 2026, Xzavierro joins the Saga Ballooners of the B.League for his first professional stint.

 National team career

 In 2020, then-18-year-old Xzavierro was called up to the senior Indonesia men's national basketball team during the FIBA Asia Cup 2021 qualifiers against South Korea, at his debut he only managed to play 2 minutes, recording two rebounds, Xzavierro told reporters he was shocked to have played at all.
 Most recently he represented Indonesia in the 2022 FIBA Asia Cup and averaged 8.5 points, 8 rebounds and 0.5 assists.
 Xzavierro was also part of team Indonesia first-ever gold medal at the 2021 SEA Games after defeating reigning champions, Gilas Pilipinas in the final with a score of 85–81.